datacorner/pyBPPIBridge/README.md

 * Can connect directly to the Blue Prism Repository by using an ODBC Connection String
 * Gather logs from a selected Blue Prism process (use the processname parameter)
 * Collect only the Blue Prism variable from the list (parameters parameter in the ini file)
-* Filter out/remove these stagetype (use the stagetypefilters ini parameter an list all the stages types code not desired)
+* Filter out/remove the selected stage types (For that, just use the stagetypefilters ini parameter an list all the stages types code not desired)
-* Include or not the VBO logs (use the includevbo option)
+* Include or not the VBO logs (use the includevbo option).
+By including the VBOs activities it's possible to have a full view of the Process Execution.
 * Support Unicode (use the unicode option)
 * Can gather Blue Prism logs data beteween 2 dates (use the command line todate and/or fromdate).
-By this way it's possible to manage full or delta load
+By this way it's possible to manage full or delta load.
-* Can exclude all the Start and End stages except the First & Last one in the BP parent process (the ones in the Main Page)
+* Can exclude all the Start and End stages except the First & Last one in the BP parent process (the ones in the Main Page).
+By this way it removes Starts and Ends potential duplicates (which exists on each pages & VBOs)
 #### Example
 Launch the program in the shell (windows or linux) command line like this:
 ```